-Ciao guys, Manuel's here from masteryourtrack.com Continuing our "4 TOP TIPS" series, I would give you some quick tip about compression.
-Compressors are typically used to tame the dynamic, but they are also used to add texture to the sound or to shape it.
+Carrying on with our "4 TOP TIPS" series, I would give you some quick tips about compression.
+Compressors are typically used to tame the dynamic range of an instrument, but they are also used to add texture to a sound or to shape it.
 Let's see some tips.

 1 Try not to compress every instrument

 Don't put a compressor on every instrument only because you can do it.
-A good rule of thumb is to analyse the sound and then take the action needed.
+A good rule of thumb is to analyze the instrument you're working on and then take the action needed.
 Does the voice sound dynamically uncontrolled?
 A compressor might work well.
 Does the kick need more attack and punch?
 A compressor might do the job.
 Does the guitar sound uncontrolled?
 Yes/no...take the action required.

 2 Main instruments

 There are some instruments that 90% of the time need compression.
-These instruments are Kick, Bass and Vocal.
-I would say 90% of the time because it's always good to analyse the instrument before treating it.
+These instruments are Kick, Bass, and Vocal.
+I would say 90% of the time because it's always good to analyze the instrument before treating it.
 If you have a programmed kick probably its dynamic is already well-controlled, but you might want to compress it to shape its sound or give it a particular texture.

 3 Two is better than one